fl-hi1/Nonparametric-Statistics-project/README.md

 The final report can be found in the report folder

-The results from the simulations knitted can be found in the current folder
+The results from the simulations knitted can be found in the current folder, while the original markdowns can be found in src/Markdowns

 # Authors